Feds slammed for Puerto Rico response, drawing comparisons to Katrina

 "You're dealing with the tyranny of geography and the tyranny of distance," he said Friday.

-Katrina, however, was a victim of a lack of agencies coming together, Allen said.
+Survivors of Katrina, however, were victims of a lack of agencies coming together, Allen said.

 "We had resources deployed for almost a week, but they weren't coordinated under a central command control structure that would allow them to be applied to the highest need," he added.